beatterr/Pixel-Master/extras/README.md

  Running

-1. Create a `canvas.png` and `placemap.png` (optional, transparent pixels for non-placeable).
+1. Create a 'canvas.png' and 'placemap.png' ,(optinal transparent pixels for non-placeable).
-2. Inside `convert/`, execute the script with `pipenv run python img2board.py /path/to/canvas.png /path/to/placemap.png`.
+2. Inside 'convert/' exacute the script with 'piperny run python img2board.py /path

 The output `default_board.dat` and `placemap.dat` will appear in the directory.
 They should be moved to the storage directory as configured in `pxls.conf`.

 If the script is placed in any other directory than `Pxls/extras`, make sure to include a `pxls.conf` on the parent folder (e.g. if the script is in `a/folder/convert.py`, put `pxls.conf` on `a/pxls.conf`).

-  convert/board2img.py
+# convert/board2img.py

 `convert/board2img.py` converts input data files `board.dat` to `board.png`.